-6-I (c) Consulting and Required Reporting
+6-I (c) Consulting and Reporting

-Sections 3-G (c) and (d) provide for mandatory reporting concerning supervisees, as also discussed in Section 6-I (a).
+Sections 3-G (c) and (d) provide for mandatory reporting concerning supervisees.

 If a faculty member is in doubt concerning the possibility that a relationship with a non-supervisee, described in Section 6-I (b), may create a conflict of interest, it is recommended that the faculty member consult the department chair or dean.
 A department chair or dean who has similar doubts should initiate discussion with the faculty member; and any other faculty member with such concerns should raise them with the chair or dean, who should take appropriate steps.
 Advice in these situations should be sought from the Vice Provost designated for such purposes by the Provost and from the President of the Faculty.
 Confidentiality shall be protected to the fullest extent possible.